holgerbrandl/holgerbrandl.github.io/_posts/2017-01-06-building-a-gi-to-accession-conversion-rest-service.md

 ## Prepare the mapping model

-First, We simply pull the massive data file - which is a python [Lightning database](https://lmdb.readthedocs.io/en/release/) - to our local system and test the provided python tool to test the installation.
+First, we  pull the massive data file - which is a python [Lightning database](https://lmdb.readthedocs.io/en/release/) - to our local system and test the provided python tool.

 ```bash
 cd ~/gi_acc